centeltechnology/WeddingCakeAi/replit.md

 - **API Design**: RESTful endpoints.
 - **Validation**: Zod schemas shared between client and server.
 - **Storage**: In-memory storage with an interface for future database integration.
+- **Security**: Helmet middleware with environment-aware CSP (disabled in development for Vite HMR, strict in production).

 ### Data Storage Solutions
 - **ORM**: Drizzle ORM for PostgreSQL.